Elizabeth Murphy House

 The Elizabeth Murphy House is an American System-Built Home (ASBH), Model A203, designed by Frank Lloyd Wright, and located in the Village of Shorewood near Milwaukee, Wisconsin.
+The house takes its name from Elizabeth Murphy, a resident of Shorewood and wife of loan broker Lawrence Murphy, who purchased a lot as an investment on which to build the house speculatively.
+It was built in 1917 and is a private residence.

+History

-The house takes its name from Shorewoodian Elizabeth Murphy, wife of loan broker Lawrence Murphy, who purchased a lot as an investment on which to build the house speculatively, and who contracted with Herman F. Krause Jr., a local carpenter, to build the house in 1917 according to plans supplied by Frank Lloyd Wright via Wright's marketing agent for ASBH projects, the Arthur L. Richards Company.
+Murphy contracted with Herman F. Krause Jr., a local carpenter, to build the house in 1917 according to plans supplied by Frank Lloyd Wright via Wright's marketing agent for ASBH projects, the Arthur L. Richards Company.
 A lawsuit and liens filed in 1919 reveal that construction took longer and cost more than expected.

 For example, Krause sued the Murphys for unpaid invoices and the Murphys countered by claiming incomplete work.
 The architect is named as final decision-maker for changes suggested by the contractor to hold down costs, but absence of correspondence suggests that he was not consulted.
 Despite the trouble, the home's dimensions and layout are exact matches to the architect's drawings, although it was constructed in a mirror image to accommodate lot proportions and the relationship to neighboring houses.

 The lot and home were sold by Elizabeth Murphy to Alfred and Gladys Kibbie in 1919 for $5,200.
 Since the Kibbies purchased the house before the lawsuit was settled, they were also named as defendants.
 The lawsuit was found in favor of Murphy and the Kibbies, suggesting that the house was finished by someone other than Krause.
 The Kibbie family lived in the house until 1941 when it was advertised as a Frank Lloyd Wright-designed bungalow and priced to sell for $5,300.
 The house changed hands again in 1972 and 1993.
 Lawyers for the family of a deceased owner elected to leave the architect's name off an advertisement to sell the home in 1993, hoping to reach a broader selection of potential buyers by minimizing perceived barriers to ownership related to the home's history, so its architectural significance was forgotten for a time.
 When it was purchased that year, the buyers suspected it to be a "special" design, but did not know who designed it.